agile-ts/agile/packages/proxytree/README.md

 ### `getUsedRoutes()`

-Returns the Path to the accessed properties in array shape.
+Returns the Paths to the accessed properties in array shape.
 ```ts
 // Orginal Object with sub Objects
 const original = {